earthlab/firedpy/README.md

 or here: https://scholar.colorado.edu/catalog?f%5Bacademic_affiliation_sim%5D%5B%5D=Earth+Lab&locale=en

+## Current status of created products

-As of September 13, 2021, we currently have fire histories from November 2001 - May 2021 for:
+As of September 13, 2021, we currently have fire histories from November 2000 - May 2021 for:

 North America
  - Coterminous USA + Alaska